artsy/ezel/README.md

 #### Apps

 Apps are small express applications that are [mounted into the main project(http://vimeo.com/56166857).
-What deliniates apps from one another is they conceptually deal with a certain section of your project, and they are often separated by a full page-refresh.
+What delineates apps from one another is they conceptually deal with a certain section of your project, and they are often separated by a full page-refresh.

 An app could be a complex thick-client "search" app, or a simple static "about" page.
 The organization of these apps are up to you, for a simple app you may put all of your code into an index.js file, while more complex apps may have their own /models, /components, /stylesheets, /templates, etc. folders.